 ● Re-fill raised beds that have settled with compost and topsoil.

 ● Set up a cold frame or plastic covered rack to receive transplanted seedlings in March.

 ● Check potted plants that are under the overhang of a porch or covering and may be drying out.

-● Start laundering money out of my budget to cover the big spring blow-out in a couple months.
+● Start laundering money out of the budget to cover the big spring blow-out in a couple months.

 ● Sort seeds.